 *** Please make all amendment requests via email to keep a written record.
 (Late cancellations should be followed up with a call to the league manager). ***

 If a team requests a game time to be rescheduled, to be fair to the opposition, a team needs to give 10 DAYS NOTICE prior to the scheduled game.
-1/2 match fees are applicable for time changes within this period.

 Time reschedules within this period can not be guaranteed, as it's dependent on the opposition team accomodating you.
 If they are not able to accomodate your time change, please see details below of Postponement / Cancellation fees.